ShadowySupercode/gitrepublic/GPRS-1.md

 ## Kind `32001`: Versioned Third-Party Object

 An event of kind `32001` SHALL serve to authenticate a versioned object hosted by a third-party service (i.e., not a Nostr client or relay).
-Events of this kind MUST implement the specification for kind `32000`.
-Such events SHALL observe the following rules for version management:
+Events of this kind MUST implement the specification for kind `32000`, along with the following rules:

 - The `a` tag MUST reference the kind `32000` or `32001` event that represents the immediately previous version of the object.
-- The `d` tag MUST give as an identifier a hash of the versioned object, so that each version has a unique hash.
+- The `d` tag MUST use as an identifier a hash of the versioned object, so that each version is uniquely identified.
+- The `hash` tag MUST be included to specify the hash method used to produce the object's unique identifier.
-- The initial version of an object SHOULD be represented by a kind `32000` event, and all subsequent versions SHOULD by represented by events of kind `32001`.
+- The initial version of an object SHOULD be represented by a kind `32000` event, and all subsequent versions MUST by represented by events of kind `32001`.

 ### Event Format